clhenrick/clhenrick.io/content/blog/2020-12-01-refactoring-am-i-rent-stabilized.md

 ### Total Amount of JavaScript

-- Before:
+Before the refactor:

 - 1MB total JS
 - 48 kB for the `bundle.js`\*

-- After:
+After the refactor:

 - 416 kB total JS
 - 206 kB for the `vendors.js` bundle
 - ~50 kB total for multiple source bundles

 _\*In the original code some 3rd party dependencies were included in the bundle while others, such as jQuery, were loaded over CDNs._